The Relationship Between Trauma and Sleep

 BASE is approved by the American Psychological Association to sponsor continuing education for psychologists.
 BASE maintains responsibility for this program and its content.

-This program is appropriate for licensed psychologists and other mental health practitioners who utilize cognitive behavioral therapy approaches.
-Training is at an introductory level.
+This program is appropriate for licensed psychologists and other mental health practitioners with some familiarity of trauma intervention.
+Training is at an intermediate level.

 Professional and Ethical Issues